 Personal injury law is complex, and filing a lawsuit on time is essential to get fair compensation for your damages.
 Car crashes often result in significant financial burdens, including medical expenses, lost wages, and automobile repairs.

-If a personal injury lawsuit is not filed within two years from the day of the crash, you may lose your right to compensation.
-Cases filed after the statute of limitations runs out are usually dismissed.
-The legal team at Thompson Law can help you meet all the necessary qualifications and deadlines to maximize your settlement.
+If a personal injury lawsuit is not filed within two years from the day of the crash, you may lose your right to compensation, barring you qualifying for one of the rare exceptions below.
+Our legal team can help you meet all the necessary qualifications and deadlines to maximize your settlement.

-Call now for your free case evaluation.
+Call now for your FREE CASE EVALUATION.
 We’re family-owned and operated and we will leverage our personal injury expertise for your maximum settlement.
-Habla Espanol!

 The largest factor affecting your claim’s value is the severity or magnitude of your injuries.
 More severe injuries typically require more medical treatment.
 So it is essential to have all your injuries documented properly by seeking immediate treatment with doctors or hospitals, and continuing under the care and direction of your doctors as long as necessary to heal.
 Without prompt and consistent medical treatment and documentation, an injury claim becomes very difficult to pursue, let alone win.